howardhsu/BERT-for-RRC-ABSA/analab.md

-# ReviewBERT on Transformers
+# Understanding Pre-trained BERT for Aspect-based Sentiment Analysis

-code base for the paper: Understanding Pre-trained BERT for Aspect-based Sentiment Analysis.
+code base for the paper: "Understanding Pre-trained BERT for Aspect-based Sentiment Analysis".
 We perform an analysis of pre-trained BERT model on reviews for aspect-based sentiment analysis (ABSA).